dehorsley/colette/README.md

 # Colette: Coffee Roulette — pair with a random person for coffee

+## Installaiton

+Requires Python 3.9 or later installed.

+Open a command line and run:

+    pip install colette

 ## Usage
-Requires Python 3.9 or later installed.

-Create a file in subdirectory 'data' called people.csv with at least columns 'name', 'organisation', 'email', and 'active'.
+Create a file called people.csv with at least columns 'name', 'organisation', 'email', and 'active'.

 Each participating (or previously participating) player should be listed in each row.
 The active column should contain 'true' if a player is going to participate in new rounds.
-Hopefully the other fields are self explanatory.

-Run
+Run, from a command line in the directory of your previously created 'people.csv':

-    python colette.py new
+    colette new

+> Note: you may need to add the path pip installed colette too to your PATH
+> enviroment variable.
+>
+> Alternativly you can run colette as
+>
+>     python -m colette

 This will generate a new `round*.csv`, with pairs chosen to minimize the number of people paired together in the same organisation, and those previously